 Operating profit, also called Earnings Before Interest and Taxes (EBIT), is the value that remains after all operating expenses have been deducted from revenue.
 This is typically the second sub-total on the income statement.

-Examples of operating expenses include sales, marketing, advertising, salaries and wages, employee benefits, depreciation, rent, commissions and any other costs that relate to the ongoing operations of the business.
+Examples of operating expenses include sales expenses, marketing, advertising, salaries and wages, employee benefits, depreciation, rent, commissions, and any other costs that relate to the ongoing operations of the business.

 3. Net Profit

 Net profit (also called net income or net earnings) is the value that remains after all expenses, including interest and taxes, have been deducted from revenue.
 This is the final figure located at the bottom of the income statement.

 The net earnings figure includes non-operating expenses such as interest and taxes.
 It can also be referred to as net income.

 Below is a screenshot of Amazon’s 2017 statement of operation (income statement) from CFI’s Advanced Financial Modeling Course.
 As you can see, Amazon doesn’t have a gross income subtotal, but it does have an operating income and a net income.